ai2cm/fv3net/.environment-scripts/README.md

 This directory contains a number of scripts that are used for installing components of the prognostic run environment.
 The main entrypoint is the `setup_environment.sh` script, which can be used to install some or all of the dependencies on a particular platform.

+## Building an environment on Gaea as an example

 As an illustration, to build a prognostic run environment on Gaea from scratch, start by cloning the fv3net repository and initializing the submodules:
 ```
 $ git clone https://github.com/ai2cm/fv3net.git
 $ cd fv3net